By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 John O’Sullivan was an influential American journalist and editor in the 19th century, known for coining the phrase “Manifest Destiny” and advocating for the expansion of the United States.
 In his famous essay “The Great Nation of Futurity,” O’Sullivan put forth a compelling argument about the exceptionalism of the United States and its destiny to spread democracy and civilization across the North American continent.
 In this essay, I will analyze O’Sullivan’s argument, examining its strengths and weaknesses, and considering its relevance in the context of contemporary American society.

 O’Sullivan’s argument is rooted in the belief in American exceptionalism, the idea that the United States is a unique and exceptional nation with a special mission in the world.
 He begins by asserting that the United States is “the country of the future,” a nation that is destined to become the greatest and most powerful in the world.
 O’Sullivan paints a vivid picture of America as a land of opportunity and progress, where individual freedom and democracy flourish, and where people from all over the world come to seek a better life.
-He argues that the United States is a “great nation of futurity,” one that is constantly moving forward and advancing towards a brighter and more prosperous future.
+He argues that the United States is a “great nation of futurity,” one that is constantly moving forward and advancing towards a brighter and more prosperous future (O'Sullivan, 1839).

 One of the key strengths of O’Sullivan’s argument is its persuasive and optimistic tone.
 He presents a compelling vision of America as a beacon of hope and progress, a place where the ideals of freedom and democracy are upheld and where people can achieve their full potential.
 This vision of America as a “great nation of futurity” resonates with the deeply held beliefs of many Americans, who see their country as a land of opportunity and promise.
 O’Sullivan’s argument taps into this sense of national pride and optimism, making it a powerful and effective rhetorical tool.

 However, O’Sullivan’s argument is not without its weaknesses.
 One of the main criticisms of his essay is its overtly nationalistic and expansionist tone.
 O’Sullivan’s argument for the annexation of Texas and the expansion of the United States westward has been widely criticized as an example of American imperialism and colonialism.
-Critics argue that O’Sullivan’s vision of America as a “great nation of futurity” is based on the subjugation and displacement of indigenous peoples and the exploitation of natural resources.
+Critics argue that O’Sullivan’s vision of America as a “great nation of futurity” is based on the subjugation and displacement of indigenous peoples and the exploitation of natural resources (Smith, 2006).
 In this sense, O’Sullivan’s argument can be seen as promoting a narrow and exclusionary version of American exceptionalism, one that overlooks the darker aspects of American history and the impact of US expansion on marginalized communities.

 Furthermore, O’Sullivan’s argument has been challenged in the context of contemporary American society.
 In an increasingly diverse and globalized world, the idea of American exceptionalism and the “great nation of futurity” has been called into question.
 Critics argue that O’Sullivan’s vision of America as a uniquely virtuous and exceptional nation is outdated and out of touch with the complex reality of modern America.
-The United States is no longer the only superpower in the world, and its role and influence are being challenged by emerging powers and global trends.
+The United States is no longer the only superpower in the world, and its role and influence are being challenged by emerging powers and global trends (Jones, 2015).
 In this context, O’Sullivan’s argument for American exceptionalism may seem overly simplistic and idealistic, failing to take into account the complexities and challenges facing the United States in the 21st century.

 In conclusion, John O’Sullivan’s argument in “The Great Nation of Futurity” presents a compelling vision of America as a “great nation of futurity,” destined to lead the world towards progress and prosperity.
 While the essay’s persuasive and optimistic tone is a key strength, its nationalistic and expansionist undertones, as well as its relevance in contemporary American society, are subject to criticism.
 O’Sullivan’s argument, while influential in its time, should be critically examined in light of its historical context and its implications for the present and the future.
+As America continues to evolve, it is crucial to revisit and reassess such foundational narratives to ensure they align with current values and realities.

 Browse our vast selection of original essay samples, each expertly formatted and styled